 We are extremely excited to be able to offer three vintages on this occasion: 2000, 2005 and 2008.
 These teas were all made by Mr Chen from Qing Xin ‘Green Heart’ (青心) plants that are handpicked on the hills next to his ancestral home in Pinglin.
 He has been making tea here since the end of the Japanese occupation of Taiwan in 1945, although he does get assistance with his craft from the younger generations of his family.
 His capacity as a tea master for making great teas is evident from these beautifully aged oolongs.

 This Aged Wen Shan Bao Zhong has been aged for about 20 years, so the flavours had time to develop into something really special.
 The original floral flavours are not as evident anymore but they still do underpin the whole tasting experience.
 The flavours here are much darker and stronger, more complex and exciting.
+As this batch was last re-roasted in October 2021, it displays a lightly roasted character on the aftertaste that will diminish with time.
 The herbaceous profile has savoury and mineral notes that lead to a medicinal impression.
 There are also notes of unripe stewed fruits and roasted pumpkin.
 Even though this tea has been aged for a long time, there is no mustiness or sourness.
 It still has a clean finish with a smooth mouthfeel and a lightly tangy note to the aftertaste.

 Brew at 90°C in western style for 2-3 minutes according to your taste.
 However, we strongly advise gong fu brewing for these teas, with 5g per 100ml brewed in a gaiwan or good quality clay teapot.
 Use 95°C water with an optional rinse and an initial infusion of 45 seconds.
 Add an additional 10 seconds to subsequent infusions.
 Different teaware will perform differently, so the infusion times may be shortened or lengthened to taste.